Rosamistika/Rosamistica-association-mini/README.md

 ## Description

 This notebook simulates 10 transactions and applies the Apriori algorithm using `mlxtend` to find frequent itemsets and generate association rules.
 A rule is then interpreted in real-world context.
+1. Transaction Simulation
+Created a list of 10 fake transactions in Python, each representing a customer’s purchase.

+2. One-Hot Encoding
+Converted the list of transactions into a binary matrix using mlxtend.preprocessing.TransactionEncoder.

+3. Apriori Algorithm
+Used mlxtend.frequent_patterns.apriori to find frequent itemsets with a minimum support of 0.3 (30%).

+4. Generate Association Rules
+Used mlxtend.frequent_patterns.association_rules with:

+Metric: confidence

+Threshold: 0.7 (70%)

 ## Libraries Used